polterguy/phosphorusfive/plugins/p5.web/README.md

       innerValue:bar1
     literal:bar2
       innerValue:bar2
-get-children-widgets:foo
+p5.web.widgets.get-children:foo
 ```

 The above code uses a constant, instead of an expression as our previous example, and should return something like this.

 ```
 /* ... rest of code ... */
-get-children-widgets
+p5.web.widgets.get-children
   foo
     literal:bar1
     literal:bar2
 ```

 Even though we do _not_ use an expression in the above example, we still return the children widgets in a similar structure as we did with our previous
-example of *[get-parent-widget]*, which used an expression.
+example of *[p5.web.widgets.get-parent]*, which used an expression.
 This is to make sure we always return data to the caller in the same format.
 If we had
-used an expression leading to multiple source widgets, instead of the constant of "foo", we would have had multiple return nodes beneath *[get-children-widgets]*
+used an expression leading to multiple source widgets, instead of the constant of "foo", we would have had multiple return nodes beneath *[p5.web.widgets.get-children]*
 in our result.

 Notice!
 Most of these retrieval Active Events will actually throw an exception if the queried widget does not exist.
 If you supplied "does-not-exist" to
-your *[get-children-widgets]* invocation for instance, it would throw an exception.
+your *[p5.web.widgets.get-children]* invocation for instance, it would throw an exception.

-#### [find-widget] and [find-widget-like]
+#### [p5.web.widgets.find] and [p5.web.widgets.find-like]

 These events takes (optionally) the "root widget from where to start your search", and require you to parametrize them with children nodes,
 having at least a name, and optionally a value.
 The name of the node, is some attribute that must exist on your widget, for it be returned as
 a "match".
-The value, is an optionally "value" for that attribute, which the widget must either have an exact match of (*[find-widget]*),
+The value, is an optionally "value" for that attribute, which the widget must either have an exact match of (*[p5.web.widgets.find]*),
-or "contain" (for the *[find-widget-like]* event).
+or "contain" (for the *[p5.web.widgets.find-like]* event).

 Let's see an example.

 ```
-create-container-widget:foo
+p5.web.widgets.create-container:foo
   parent:content
   position:0
   widgets